zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 increased duration of the scale-down attempts (see the above change), this effectively breaks scale-up for hours at a time.
 This was fixed in our fork.

-## Expander that prefers Spot node groups
+## Priority-based expander based on node labels

-The `prefer-spot` expander will always scale up a Spot node group if it's available.
-This requires the template nodes returned from this ASG to have the `aws.amazon.com/spot` label set to `true` for Spot ASGs and `false` (or unset) for On Demand ones.
-It falls back to the `random` expander afterwards.
+The `highest-priority` expander selects an expansion option based on the priorities assigned to a node group.
+Unlike the `priority` expander, it reads the scaling priority from the label of a template node, which makes it slightly easier to configure.
+For groups with the same priority value, it falls back to the `random` expander.

 ## Job pods are considered unmovable